1,500 Donors Tracked Without Sacrificing Privacy

 Business Challange

-- Needed clear outreach ownership to avoid duplicate donor asks
+- Needed a live viewof outreach ownership to prevent duplicate outreach

-- Needed a scalable system without heavy admin lift
+- Needed partner-level privacy without heavy admin overhead

 Services